Buy tickets made simple

 There were several challenges to consider when we were creating the “Buy tickets” page.
 We made the most of the full-screen design carried through from the rest of the website, whilst ensuring the forms were simple and intuitive to use.

-There is a lot more to At-Bristol than just turning up and exploring the regular exhibits!
+There is a lot more to We The Curious than just turning up and exploring the regular exhibits!
 There are planetarium shows, special events and even ice-skating in the winter season.
 You don’t want to miss out on any of these extras so we made the most of the spacious design with comprehensive cross-selling; you have everything you need in one place without being taken away and distracted from the task in hand.

 Behind the scenes